 To apply for student loans and most federal and state grants, you must complete a Free Application for Federal Student Aid (FAFSA).
-Most grants and Federal Work-study funds are only available to students who demonstrate financial need.
-The Federal Work-study program helps students earn money for school expenses.

 1. Review the General Eligibility Requirements.

 3. If you are a new student, apply for admission to AACC.

 - Make sure you include your Social Security number when filling out your application.

 4. Submit a FAFSA.
 Our School Code is 002058.

 - You must file your FAFSA before March 1 to be considered for most state aid programs.

 - The FSA ID - user name and password - has replaced the Federal Student Aid PIN.

 - If the FAFSA requests your parent's financial data and you do not have contact with your parents, please review the dependency status regulations.